 VIII.
 Transparency Centre

+Commitment 35

 Signatories commit to ensure that the Transparency Centre contains all the relevant information related to the implementation of the Code's Commitments and Measures and that this information is presented in an easy-to-understand manner, per service, and is easily searchable.

+Measure 35.3

-Measure 35.3 Measure 35.6
+Measure 35.6

 VIII.
 Transparency Centre

+Commitment 36

 Signatories commit to updating the relevant information contained in the Transparency Centre in a timely and complete manner.

+Measure 36.2

+Measure 36.3

-Measure 36.2 Measure 36.3 QRE 36.1.1 (for the Commitments 34-36) - QRE 36.1.2 (for the Commitments 34-36) The administration of the Transparency Centre website has been transferred fully to the community of the Code's signatories, with VOST Europe taking the role of developer.
-SLI 36.1.1 - (for Measures 34 and 36) meaningful The common Transparency Center has received around 35.000 views between July 1st 2023 and December quantitative information on the usage of the 31st 2023.
-The average engagement time on the website is 1m11s and reports have been downloaded more Transparency Centre, such as the average monthly visits than 9.000 times. of the webpage Data
+QRE 36.1.1 (for the Commitments 34-36) -

+QRE 36.1.2 (for the Commitments 34-36) The administration of the Transparency Centre website has been transferred fully to the community of the

+Code's signatories, with VOST Europe taking the role of developer.

+SLI 36.1.1 - (for Measures 34 and 36) meaningful The common Transparency Center has received around 20.255 in the reporting period.
+The average

+quantitative information on the usage of the engagement time on the website is 4 minutes and 5 seconds and reports have been downloaded 5.626

+Transparency Centre, such as the average monthly visits times.

+of the webpage

+Data

 IX.
-Permanent Task-Force Commitment 37
+Permanent Task-Force